02 nov 2015

 And, as my doctor reminded me, the price was not the only thing that has changed.
 Lasik machines today are significantly more precise, achieving 20/20 vision with greater regularity for nearsightedness, farsightedness and astigmatism.
 They are much safer and disastrous complications, such as the loss of sight, have become even rarer (i.e., Lasik has been a very safe procedure for a very long time).
 The doctors performing the operation are more experienced and the screening of potentially problematic patients has improved.

 Candidly, my doctor has admitted that the prices could come down even more.
 One reason for Lasik prices being what they are is that only ophthalmologists are allowed to perform Lasik operations.
 Optometrists, however, are banned.
 And, of course, there is immigration, which makes it super difficult for foreign doctors to work in the United States.

 Still, relative to 10 years ago, today a prospective Lasik patient enjoys the benefits of better and safer machines, and a price/time reduction of 35 percent.
 Not bad, not bad at all.
-Please visit this page detailing the cost of cosmetic procedures to see how other elective medical procedures have become cheaper over time.

 The first appeared in Cato At Liberty.